FelixGuenther/nc_covid19_bavaria/README.md

 Additionally to the nowcast code we provide code for analysing the epidemic curve (estimated based on the nowcast) using segmented regression.
 A manuscript for the analysis of the Bavarian data (in German) can be found here: https://www.stablab.stat.uni-muenchen.de/_assets/docs/analyse_covid19_bayern.pdf

-In 'code public' we provide the file '2_bp_analysis.R' that implements the performed analysis based on the results of the nowcast from the 'results_public' folder.
+In 'code public' we provide the file '2_bp_analysis.R' that implements the performed analysis based on the results of the nowcast on artificial data from the 'results_public' folder.
+The file '3_bp_analysis_bavaria_20-05-05.R' shows the code for the segmented regression analysis based on the nowcast for the officially reported Bavarian COVID-19 case data from May 5th, 2020.
+The nowcast results for this date can be found in results_public/nowcasting_results_bavaria_2020-05-05.csv.

 Functions to estimate the segmented regression models are implemtend in 'breakpoint_fun.R'.
 One of the functions is based on discrete optimization over all possible combinations of breakpoints using quasi-poisson regression based on the 'glm' function.
 The second function estimates the segmented regression model using the 'segmented::segmented' function.